 October 9 – 16, 2022 – 1 Spot left

 October 19 – 26, 2022 – 1 Spot left

 Very small group Max 5 Participants

 Workshop Price $2900 USD

 Let’s submerge ourselves into the lands of the Bohemian Crown

 Golden Prague offers countless opportunities to take fascinating pictures and you will discover the most photogenic spots with us.
-Through the labyrinth of a cobbled lanes, ancient stone bridges and royal gardens we will be shooting renowned city architecture, including Romanesque, Gothic, Renaissance, Baroque, Art Nouveau and Art Deco styles.
+Through the labyrinth of cobbled lanes, ancient stone bridges, and royal gardens we will be shooting renowned city architecture, including Romanesque, Gothic, Renaissance, Baroque, Art Nouveau, and Art Deco styles.